OlaYZen/Enhance-Windows/README.md

 ## 💡Features💡
-with this program you could remove or add stuff that is missing from both versions of Windows.
-Here is a list of what you could do in each operating system.
-Note that every feature does not crossover from Windows 11 to Windows 10 and vice versa
+You can use this program to remove or add features that are missing in both versions of Windows.
+Here is a list of what you can do in each operating system.
+Please note that not every feature is available in both Windows 11 and Windows 10, and vice versa.

 <details>
  <summary><b>Windows 10 Features</b></summary>